 Employees want jobs where they feel challenged and engaged.
 Companies want workers who are the best at their jobs and who will stick around for the long term.
-Continuous learning is a business practice that yields both of these outcomes.
+Continuous learning in the workplace yields both of these outcomes.

-We’ll define continuous learning in a workplace context, explain why it’s a win for both employers and employees and share strategies to adopt a continuous learning culture in your organization.
+We’ll define a continuous learning environment, explain why it’s a win for both employers and employees, and share strategies to adopt a continuous learning culture in your organization.